My not so hidden agenda

 March, 2016: legislators in North Carolina passed HB2.
 Similar to Houston’s Prop 1, this mandates people use public bathrooms that coincide with the gender they were assigned at birth.
 This overturned a Charlotte ordinance that banned discrimination of LGBTQ people and prevented any other local governments from passing their own non-discrimination ordinances.
 As of writing this, seven more states are proposing bills that also make it illegal for trans women to use women’s bathrooms.

 For people who didn’t know what to think one way or another, these shady, fearmongering tactics hit close to home.
 Who wouldn’t want to protect their kids from disgusting child predators?
 The thing is, there were already laws in place that make sexual assault a crime.
-How exactly does banning trans women from using women’s bathrooms prevent creepy men, who intend to break the law and cause harm, from doing so?
+How exactly does banning trans women from using women’s bathrooms prevent dangerous men, who intend to break the law and cause harm, from doing so?

 On the flip side, some states have laws protecting the rights of transgender people, including the right to use the bathroom that aligns with their gender identity.
 This started in 1993 with Minnesota and now includes California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Nevada, New Jersey, New Mexico, Oregon, Rhode Island, Vermont, Washington, and the District of Columbia.
 Additionally, more than 200 cities and counties (including Rochester, NY) have banned discrimination based on gender identity.